UT-88. Using OS CP/M. Part 2/2.

 DUMPX ― view file in both formats.

-There are several way of using command DUMP:
+There are several ways of using the command DUMP:

 A!
 DUMPH ХХХХ YYYY ― show data from address ХХХХН to YYYYH